 Whether you’re using pens or brushes, paint pans or tubes, when it’s time to bring your watercolor painting to life, you need the right paper.
-The watercolor paper we’ve included on our list is cold-pressed, which gives it a slightly textured surface, making it appropriate for novices and advanced artists.
+The watercolor paper we’ve included on our list is cold-pressed, which gives it a slightly textured surface, making it appropriate for novices and advanced artists, alike.
 Cold-pressed paper falls between rough and hot-pressed paper and is the preferred style for watercolor artists because it works well with large areas of wash and smaller, fine detail work.

 Which watercolor pad is right for you?
 Check out our suggestions below and get ready to create your masterpiece!

 Durable and made from 100 percent cotton, the ARTEZA Watercolor Pad features 14 sheets of cold-pressed paper that are perfect for watercolors

 Pros: The ARTEZA Watercolor pad is comprised of 14 pages measuring 9 inches x 12 inches, with each thick piece of 140 lb / 300 gms paper quickly absorbing water to help maximize blending and clean lines without allowing for much bleed through.
 We like that each piece of paper has a smooth and texturized side, giving artists a choice between the two finishes.
 The glue-bound book is perfect for watercolors, but users also like the book for drawing, sketching, and more.